KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 **** RealFuels ****
 by NathanKell
-Contributors: Chestburster, Starwaster, taniwha, swamp_ig, ialdabaoth (obviously, but back again!), blowfish ialdabaoth (who is awesome) created Modular Fuels, and this is a fork of the RealFuels branch.
+Contributors: Butcher, DRVeyl, Al2Me6, siimav, Standecco, Chestburster, Starwaster, taniwha, swamp_ig, ialdabaoth (obviously, but back again!), blowfish ialdabaoth (who is awesome) created Modular Fuels, and this is a fork of the RealFuels branch.

 License remains CC-BY-SA as modified by ialdabaoth.